 Where to Find the Celestron 114 LCM Computerized Telescope

 At TelescopeReviewer.com, we always recommend purchasing your telescopes from a reliable source.
-Even though you might be tempted to go to a second hand seller for a few bucks off, we greatly suggest that you get your product new, from a website like Amazon.
+Even though you might be tempted to go to a second hand seller for a few bucks off, we greatly suggest that you get your product new, from online retailers like Amazon.
 Sometimes, you can find offers that include discounts and/or free shipping in the United States.
-Just make sure that you get your telescope from the official Celestron seller on Amazon.
+If you choose to buy it from Amazon, just make sure that you get it from the official Celestron seller.

 (Click image to see more pictures on Amazon)